marjanRafi/marjanRafi/README.md

 🚀 I'm from Dhaka, Bangladesh.
 Actively searching for a relocation job in Europe. <br>
 🚀 Transitioning into **DevOps & Cloud Engineering** <br>

 I'm a self-driven learner passionate about building scalable, reliable, and cloud-native infrastructure.
-With a strong foundation in operating systems, version control, and full-stack development (Java, JavaScript, React), I'm diving deep into automation, CI/CD, and modern system design to bridge the gap between software development and operations.
-I'm eager to dedicate my time and energy to being FAANG-ready within the next 10 years.
+With a strong foundation in operating systems, version control, and full-stack development (Java, JavaScript, React), I'm diving deep into automation, CI/CD, and modern system design to bridge the gap between software development and operations. <br>
+I'm committed to investing my time and effort to become FAANG-ready within the next 10 years.

 ---